Last Updated on September 18, 2025 by Kate Noble

 2. Travel by Abra

 But why just watch when you can go on an Abra?
-This isn’t free but for a very small price of AED 1 (around 20p) you can make the short journey to the other side to explore more of Old Dubai and wander around the gold souks of Deira, a must visit.
+This isn’t free, but for a very small price, you can make the short journey to the other side to explore more of Old Dubai and wander around the gold souks of Deira, a must-visit.

 3. Be dazzled by gold without spending a penny at the Gold Souks

-If you do decide to get an Abra across the Creek you’ll be rewarded with the chance to take in the gold souk.
-It’s probably not going to be a cheap trip if you start look at buying something (although there are bargains of course), but it’s still a great sight to see.
+If you do decide to get an Abra across the Creek, you’ll be rewarded with the chance to take in the gold souk.
+It’s probably not going to be a cheap trip if you start looking at buying something (although there are bargains of course), but it’s still a great sight to see.

 4. One for the senses at the Spice Souks